 - Any family which has a disabled member is also eligible to avail of benefits under Pradhan Mantri Awas Gramin Yojana.

 - Those who do not have a permanent job and only engage in casual labour.

 - People from the minorities section as well as Scheduled Tribes and Castes are also included in this scheme.

-Along with the eligibility criteria, the scheme also lays down conditions whereby individuals or families are excluded from its benefits.
+Along with the eligibility criteria, the scheme also lays down conditions whereby individuals or families are excluded from its benefits such as:

 - Anyone who owns a motorised two, three or four-wheeler, a fishing boat or any agricultural equipment will not be eligible to receive any benefits under PMGAY.

 - If anyone possesses a Kisan Credit Card with a credit limit of Rs 50,000, he or she will not be allowed to avail of any benefits.

 - Any family which has at least one member working for the Government or earning more than Rs 10,000 each month while being gainfully employed will not qualify for this scheme.

 - Any family with at least one member who pays income tax or professional tax is also excluded from this scheme’s purview.